openeuler-mirror/stratovirt/docs/trace.md

 It can be enabled by turning on the **trace_to_ftrace** feature during compilation.
-StratoVirt use ftrace by writing trace data to ftrace marker, and developers can read trace records from trace file under mounted ftrace director, e.g. /sys/kernel/debug/tracing/trace.
+StratoVirt use ftrace by writing trace data to ftrace marker, and developers can read trace records from trace file under mounted ftrace directory, e.g. /sys/kernel/debug/tracing/trace.

 ### HiTraceMeter